MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 Whenever data is received on the Ethernet port, the DMA will write data to the buffer, always maintaining a write pointer to instruct the CPU how much data has been received.
-And likewise the CPU maintains a read pointer to instruct the DMA where it is allowed to write to.
+The writer pointer seen by the CPU is updated only when a frame has been completely received and written to memory.
+Likewise, the CPU maintains a read pointer to instruct the DMA where it is allowed to write to.
 This prevents the DMA from overwriting data the CPU has not yet processed.

 The whole design is put together in the file ethernet/ethernet.vhd.